Renzi's forced pension payout makes Italy's budget task harder

 The ruling did not say precisely what action the government must take, and Renzi said it would not make a full adjustment immediately, which he said would total 18 billion euros.

 "That would mean taking 18 billion euros and cutting schools, social welfare, roads.
-That would be crazy," he told Rai's Sunday program Arena.
+That would be crazy," he told Rai's Sunday programme Arena.

 However he said it would use around 2 billion euros, which had originally been earmarked for measures alleviating poverty.